2023 British Columbia Income Tax Calculator

 ii.
 Inclusion of Investment and Property Income

-Income accrued from bonds, stocks, and real estate rentals swells your income volume.
-Usually documented on T3, T5, or T5008 slips, investment income should encompass interest, dividends, and capital gains.
-When it comes to rentals, your net rental income would be your gross rent income, minus necessary expenses directly linked to maintaining and renting your property.
+Income from bonds, stocks, and rental properties can boost your total income.
+This income is often recorded on T3, T5, or T5008 slips.
+Investment income includes interest, dividends, and capital gains.
+For rental properties, your net rental income is your total rent income after taking away the required expenses for keeping and renting your property.

 iii.
 Collating Business Income